Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

 A common rebuttal is that ``higher-$l$ quantum fluctuations still yield a spherically symmetric $\langle T_{\mu \nu} \rangle$, hence they only source the $s$-wave geometry."
 However, this is a modeling choice as it rests on extra symmetry assumptions: the semiclassical Einstein equation sources the geometry through the mean field; and for it to remain purely $s$-wave, one must assume the quantum state is exactly rotationally invariant.
 It also overlooks a methodological mismatch.
 The no-growth result for $l>0$ in critical collapse was derived sector by sector without assuming spherical symmetry of perturbations.
 Consistency with that framework therefore does not require the state to be rotationally invariant.
 Invoking ``only $s$-wave fluctuations” to neutralize growing higher-$l$ quantum content effectively changes the problem being solved.

 Finally, let us address a claim made in~\cite{Zahn:2025tnh} that, because the state-independent part of $\langle T_{\mu \nu} \rangle$ contains a term that grows linearly with the self-similar time $T$ (via the local tensor $V_{\mu \nu}$), one ``does not'' need to compute the state-dependent part: at ``large-$T$” the state-independent piece will dominate the backreaction anyway.
-This is not a valid basis for omitting the state-dependent calculation.
+This, by itself, does not provide a sufficient basis for omitting the state-dependent contribution.
 Large-$T$ is precisely where semiclassical and linearized approximations are expected to break down.
-In that regime, neither linear response nor QFT on a fixed background is under control, and any claim about which contribution ``dominates" becomes physically meaningless.
+In that regime, neither linear response nor QFT on a fixed background is under control, and any claim about which contribution ``dominates" becomes difficult to interpret reliably.
 The relevant comparison must be made within the controlled window, i.e., at finite $T$ where linear response and Hadamard renormalization remain valid, and where one must derive explicit bounds on their relative magnitudes before drawing conclusions (see Section~\ref{sec:GarfinkleHorizon} for a detailed discussion, including why one must introduce a classical perturbation mode to compete with the quantum growing mode at finite $T$, even when the quantum mode ``exponentially'' dominates the classical one).

 At finite $T$, once a renormalization prescription is fixed, the split between state-dependent and state-independent parts acquires operational meaning.
 Their relative size then becomes a genuine dynamical question: there is no theorem that the local $T V_{\mu \nu}$ term must dominate, nor any microlocal or positivity argument that bounds the state-dependent contribution by it.
 The magnitude and time-dependence of the state-dependent part must be explicitly computed for the chosen state and boundary conditions.
 In fact, with the author’s own proposed $l>0$ mode content, it can be of comparable or even larger order, precisely where stability is most sensitive, making its evaluation indispensable.
 Yet obtaining this part through explicit mode summation, especially for $l>0$, is typically the hardest part of the problem and requires uniform sector-by-sector bounds demonstrating that the state-dependent term remains small on the domain (see Section~\ref{sec:discussion} for further discussion of higher angular modes).